Visakesa Chandrasekaram: Career

 His debut play Forbidden Area along with Neil Fernandopulle's short story collection Shrapnel were adjudged as the joint winners of the Gratiaen Prize in 1999.
 The dubbed Sinhalese version of his play Forbidden Area, Thahanam Adaviya fetched him National Literary Award in 2000.
 He also learnt Bharatanatyam and developed a passionate interest in the arts through a thorough self study and research.
 He performed his second play Devadasi at the Lumbini Theatre in November 2000.
 He published his first novel, Tigers Don't Confess in 2011 which elaborated about prosecution of Tamil Tiger suspects speculated to be the representatives of Liberation Tigers of Tamil Eelam.
 His second novel, The King and the Assassin, which was published in 2015, fetched him National Fairway Award in the same year.

 He served as a community law practitioner in both Sri Lanka and Australia.
 He was also appointed as the deputy director at the National Association of Community Legal Centers.
-He received his honorary doctorate from the Australian National University, in recognition of his research work regarding the use of confessionary evidence under the counter-terrorism rules prevailing in Sri Lanka.
+He received his doctorate from the Australian National University, in recognition of his research work regarding the use of confessionary evidence under the counter-terrorism rules prevailing in Sri Lanka.
 He also had a stint working in a crucial role in the New South Wales public service which also included Attorney General's Department as well as the Police Force.
 He also serves as senior lecturer at the University of Colombo in the Faculty of Law.
 He has also written journal articles for Groundviews often highlighting about most pressing social issues.